EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.proj.md

 ### celestial.proj.pr_stereographic

 pr_stereographic function                                           AstroMap Description: Project coordinates (longitude and latitude) using the Stereographic projection.
+This is a map projection in which great circles and Loxodromes